Find a home

 Settled communities are great for people.
 They help you get to know your neighbours and give you a stable base to help you make the most of opportunities in your area.
 Importantly, staying put also helps you save money by cutting down on moving costs.

-Our neighbourhood officers and customer service staff are ready to talk to you if you’re thinking about moving.
+Our neighbourhood co-ordinators and customer service staff are ready to talk to you if you’re thinking about moving.
 We can give advice to help you stay in your current home, or tell you about your options such as transferring to another of our homes or swapping your home with another tenant.

 If you do end your tenancy, you need to give four weeks’ written notice ending on a Sunday.
 You should leave your property clean, clear of rubbish and belongings, and your garden should be in good condition.